Preinstallation tasks

 rc.local or systemd?

 Maybe you are wondering if it is convenient to let systemd handle the boot of the daemontools, dovecot, spamassassin and so on.
-I strongly advise against using systemd, especially for daemontools or start/stop then by means of dedicated scripts (qmailctl for instance).
+I strongly advise against using systemd, especially for daemontools to start/stop them by means of dedicated scripts (qmailctl for instance).
 Keep in mind that, if you let systemd manage daemontools and the other programs, you will not be able to use other control scripts like qmailctl and dovecotctl to manage the start and stop of services and that you will diverge from what is reported here.
 Therefore, expecially if you are a newby, I suggest to strictly follow this guide.
 The comments on this blog have many requests for help from users who have systemd supervising everything and then use qmailctl boot/stop/start causing overlaps and processes that fail due to the inability to acquire the supervise/lock files.

 Installing rc.local as a systemd service